-As they’re not on holiday, they will also like to continue with their normal routine, which might include eating healthily and exercising daily.
+As they’re not on holiday, they would also like to continue with their normal routine, which might include eating healthily and exercising daily.
 It’s also worthwhile to keep in mind that their employer usually pays for the trip, but other personal expenses will be for their own account.
 This means that their budget is limited.

 How to cater to business travellers: Ensure that the room has a well-lit area with multiple charging points that they can use as their physical office space while they’re away from their permanent office.
 Alternatively, include a list of nearby coworking spaces or coffee shops that will be conducive for meetings.
-Internet access, preferably free, is also a must and an on-site laundry service will be welcomed.
+Internet access, preferably free, is also a must, and an on-site laundry service will be welcomed.

-3. Wellness travellers
+3. Health and wellness travellers

 Who they are: Wellness travellers’ reason for visiting a destination is to boost their own health.
 For some, promoting their physical health will be more important, while other travellers in this category will pay more attention to their mental well-being.
 Whichever area they decide to focus on more, it’s all about self-care.
 These guests often travel alone so that they can make the most of their “me time”.